Tag Archive for: electric dog fence

 The Vicious Cycle of Repairs and Upgrades

 Homeowners often try patching weak spots, adding trellis toppers, or reinforcing the bottom of the fence with concrete.
 But dogs are quick to adapt.
 A new escape route is only a matter of time.
 What’s worse, reinforcing physical fencing is costly—and doesn’t solve the underlying behaviour or provide training.
+A dog escaping garden boundaries is rarely random — it’s usually the result of predictable behaviours like digging, jumping, or chasing wildlife.

 Broken wire fence highlighting the failure of traditional fencing for escape-artist dogs